scuzzydude/asimov/asimov.md

 Conflict over ideas is the kind of war we should fight.
 Not with violence, but with open and free appreciation by all mankind.
 Not conflict over how much property an idea equates to, but over the value of the ideas themselves.
 Which ideas improve the lives, reduce hardship, and bring joy to the most people while allowing us to sustain a prosperous and equitable civilization.
 Those ideas will win.
 The Foundation is a system designed for that outcome.

-France, Bruce Willis, Kevin Costner, Joe Jonas, Apple TV+, Petrochemical Industry, Kawaii Leonard, three-quarters of Metallica, Korea, wine collectors, museum people, and most everyone else I made fun off, please take it in the proper spirit: Through humor we can appreciate the actual value of something.
+France, Bruce Willis, Kevin Costner, Joe Jonas, Apple TV+, Petrochemical Industry, Kawhi Leonard, three-quarters of Metallica, Korea, wine collectors, museum people, and most everyone else I made fun off, please take it in the proper spirit: Through humor we can appreciate the actual value of something.

 Canada, Yankees, Dodgers -- I meant every word.